Psoriatic Arthritis and Pregnancy

-Half of all people with psoriatic arthritis (PsA) are women, and most are diagnosed during their childbearing years.
-PsA does not generally affect the reproductive system.
-However, women who are or become pregnant need to take special precautions to protect their health and the health of their unborn child.1,2
+Half of all people with psoriatic arthritis (PsA) are women, and most of them are diagnosed during their childbearing years.
+PsA does not interfere with a woman’s ability to become pregnant, nor does it impact fertility.1-3

 Treatment of PsA during pregnancy

 The treatment of PsA before getting pregnant, during pregnancy, and while breastfeeding must be closely monitored by a rheumatologist and obstetrician (OB-GYN).
 Some medicines used to treat PsA are safe for both mom and baby to take.
 But there are other drugs that may not be safe.1-3

 Talk to your doctor about your medicines before becoming pregnant.
 Some systemic and biologic drugs should be avoided during pregnancy and while breastfeeding.
 The National Psoriasis Foundation has treatment guidelines for women who are pregnant or breastfeeding.2

 One risk of taking biologic medications during pregnancy is having a premature baby.
 A 2022 study found that those who were taking biologic medicines to treat their PsA had higher rates of preterm birth and cesarean (C-section) deliveries.
 There was also a higher rate of preterm births in first pregnancies.2

 Other PsA medicines, such as antirheumatic drugs, are also unsafe to take while planning to become pregnant, during pregnancy, and while breastfeeding.
 These include:1

 - Absorica®, Claravis®, Myorisan® (isotretinoin)

 Above all, treatment should be tailored to meet the needs of the mother and the developing baby.
 Talk with your rheumatologist about which medicines are safe to take.